13013-Zhang/ES2C6-Solar-Traker/README.md

 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 ![TailwindCSS](https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)

-This is a solar tracker repository for the ES2C6 course (or personal project).
+This is a solar tracker repository for the ES2C6 course.
 This project includes two distinct Arduino implementations to demonstrate and compare different solar tracking strategies.

 1.  **Simple LDR + OLED Tracker**: A pure "active" tracker that uses four LDRs (Light Dependent Resistors) to find the brightest light source and displays real-time data on an OLED screen.
 2.  **Advanced Hybrid + Web UI Tracker**: A "hybrid" tracker that uses an Arduino R4 WiFi to fetch precise UTC time, calculate the sun's astronomical position (azimuth/elevation), and then uses LDRs for fine-tuning.
 It also hosts a modern Web UI for status monitoring.